Kanban vs. Scrum – How to Choose?

 If so, score 1 for Kanban.
-The lightweight framework that Kanban provides works very well in a culture of continuous improvement.
-They will know the right times to hold a retrospective.
-For teams new to this practice, the regular cadence of a retrospective ceremony will help teams establish this practice.
+The lightweight framework method that Kanban provides works very well in a culture of continuous improvement.
+They will determine the right times to hold a retrospective.
+For teams new to this practice, a regular cadence of a retrospective ceremony will help teams establish this practice.

-Are your teams highly disciplined with technical practices and craftsmanship, such as TDD, Continuous Integration/Delivery, Shared Ownership, etc.?
+Do your teams need to improve their discipline with technical practices and craftsmanship, such as TDD, Continuous Integration/Delivery, Shared Ownership, etc.?

 Is your team’s top priority to optimize responsiveness to customer needs?

 If so, score 1 for Kanban.
-Kanban has a strong focus on cycle time, where Scrum has a stronger focus on Velocity.
-Both can be tuned to provide very similar output, but Kanban has the flexibility to lower batch size to reduce cycle time at the potential cost of productivity.
+Kanban has a strong focus on optimizing flow, while Scrum has a stronger focus on incremental delivery.
+Both can be tuned to provide similar outcomes, but Kanban offers the flexibility to lower batch size to reduce cycle time at the potential cost of productivity.

 Is your team’s top priority to focus on predictability and productivity for larger projects?